Cost-Benefit Analysis

 The Cancer Institute NSW is responsible for developing, implementing, and evaluating social marketing programs to encourage bowel cancer screening in NSW.

-We worked with the Cancer Institute NSW to prepare a cost-benefit analysis for their 2021 bowel cancer screening campaign in accordance with Section 7 (1) of the Government Advertising Act 2011 and other relevant requirements.
+We have worked with the Cancer Institute NSW to prepare cost-benefit analyses for their bowel cancer screening campaigns, in accordance with Section 7 (1) of the Government Advertising Act 2011 and other relevant requirements.

-The 2021 campaign included the ‘There’s A Lot We Can Do’ creative.
-Fronted by Australian physician and media personality, Dr Norman Swan, the advertisement encourages people between 50-74 to use the Home Test Kit in a bid to fight bowel cancer.
+These campaigns have included the ‘There’s A Lot We Can Do’ creative.
+Fronted by Australian physician and media personality, Dr Norman Swan, the advertisement encourages people 50-74 years to use the home test kit to help fight bowel cancer.

 Resources for Cost-Benefit Analysis